 Kami Lujan's drum set setup for Legally Blonde at Highland Park High School in Dallas, Texas.

-Read Kami's write-up below photos.
+Read Kami's write-up and gear list below photos.

 About this unique Ludwig Salesman Finish:

 "Back in the 1950s it’s the finish that traveling salesmen for Ludwig would use to show off the available colors that customers could order their drums in.
 Then in 2015 Ludwig made it for Patrick Carney (the drummer for The Black Keys).
 I bought mine used from a woman in town that was selling because she had too many kits and had never gigged with it, and it even came with the matching snare.
 I was actually busy teaching that day and didn’t want to wait in case I missed out, but luckily my husband is also a drummer and was able to go check them out and pick them up!"